Where better to plan a road cycling holiday in Scotland than in the Tweed Valley – home of a stage of the fantastic Tour of Britain.

 A somewhat less difficult challenge is the wonderful new (and soon-to-be-extended) Tweed Valley Railway Path – a five-mile-long tarmac path that follows the Tweed linking Peebles, Glentress, Cardrona and Innerleithen.
 It’s an excellent route for families and recreational cyclists.
 This route links up with National Cycle Network 1, which you can find information about on the Sustrans website, and also passes a pump and jump track at Cardrona.

 According to Cycling Weekly magazine, the Tweed Valley even boasts one of the best road rides in Britain!
 Plan a cycling holiday in this glorious part of Scotland and you’ll find out why top UK racer Evan Oliphant’s favourite training ride is here, snaking through Peebles and Traquair via an absolutely epic climb at Talla – such a challenge it now even forms part of the famous Gore Sportive route.

-Article contributed by Chris Bryant, Border Cycling
+With thanks to Chris Bryant, Border Cycling